Qualified counsellors to work with people affected by cancer (patients & carers) - Cancer Information and Support Centres (Epsom & St Helier)

-Counsellors see 3 clients / half a day, each week for brief-focused counselling.
 Receiving a diagnosis of cancer, can be a very stressful experience.
-It is understandable that people may feel out of control and anxious at this time when the future may be uncertain.
-Counsellors can support patients during this difficult time and enable them to see things more clearly and discover some coping mechanisms.
-Quote from a patient " Found counselling helped me with my anxiety".
+Counsellors can support people affected by cancer (patients & carers) during this difficult time and enable them to see things more clearly and discover some coping mechanisms.

 About the Organisation